-The client looked to use us to provide direction in quantifying their top exposures, with a view to using the analysis to develop a bespoke cyber insurance policy spanning all offshore power assets.
+The client looked to us to provide direction in quantifying their top exposures with a view to the analysis informing a bespoke cyber insurance policy to span all offshore power assets.

 To achieve the stated objectives, we employed our proven framework through a three-staged approach.